kaylh/old-RetroBat-obsolete/readme.md

 ## Introduction

-RetroBat is a set of Batch and Powershell Scripts designed to configure automatically EmulationStation frontend to run games from a ROMs collection with RetroArch and standalone emulators.
+RetroBat is a set of Batch and Powershell Scripts designed to configure automatically EmulationStation frontend with RetroArch and standalone emulators.

-With it you'll save a lot of time you can keep to play !
+With it you will be quickly able to run games from a ROMs collection and save a lot of time you can keep to play !

-RetroBat can download and install all the softwares you need to have a good retrogaming experience on your Windows PC.
+RetroBat can download and install all software you need to have a good retro gaming experience on your Windows PC.

-RetroBat is able to run in Portable Mode.
-It means that you can either start it from HDD or from any removable storage device, as long as you do it on a computer that meets the requirements.
+RetroBat can run in Portable Mode.
+That means you can start it from HDD or from any removable storage device, as long as you do it on a computer that meets the requirements.

 ## System requirements